Odiobill/docker.nginx/README.md

     docker run -d -P --name nginx odiobill/nginx

-To configure your services, you may want to run another (temporary) container that imports its volumes.
+To configure your services, just run *docker inspect nginx* and locate the *configurations* volume to edit its file.
+To test any change before making them available on the main container, you may want to run another (temporary) one that imports its volumes.
 Run it with:

-    docker run -i -t --name config.nginx --volumes-from nginx odiobill/nginx bash
+    docker run -i -t -P --name config.nginx --volumes-from nginx odiobill/nginx bash